daxter-army/react-hooks-cheatsheet/README.md

 ```

 **NOTE:**
-* It is usefull for to create components like Modals, toasts, snackbars etc, where the child component is called by an action happened in the parent component.
+* It is useful to create components like Modals, toasts, snackbars etc, where the child component is called by an action happened in the parent component.

 ## useContext (Context API)
 * It's React's own state management system, which eliminates the need of prop-drilling for passing state from one component to another.

 ## useMemo
-* It is an advanced hook, is used for performance optimisation
+* It is an advanced hook, is used for performance optimisation, decrease latency on computations being done in your app
+*

 ## useCallback